ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 {% capture exercise %}

 <h3> Exercise </h3>
-<p style="font-size:18px;">Now you know all about operators.
+<p >Now you know all about operators.
 Try to use your knowledge and figure out what we test for in the following operations and what the result is:</p>

 {::options parse_block_html="true" /}